The Property Manager API

 Metadata: Once activated, each property is distributed to the Akamai network as an XML configuration file known as Akamai metadata.
 This low-level XML format combines information about the property’s rules and hostnames.
 You can view metadata for each version regardless of activation, but you can only modify it indirectly.

 Messages: When you modify different aspects of a property, responses may include errors or warnings.
 An error prevents you from activating a property version, but you can activate versions that yield less severe warnings.
 Warnings that result from activations must be explicitly acknowledged.

 Properties include rules:

 Rules: Properties allow you to design rules to respond to different kinds of requests.
 A rule consists of criteria that identify which requests to process, and the behaviors to apply to those requests.
 In addition to a top-level default rule that determines overall behavior, you may include any number of your own rules, arranged in a tree structure up to five levels deep.
 The API provides an interface to the entire rule tree, not to each component rule.
 The API also does not support the Luna interface’s rule templates feature, since programming tools allow you to build your own rule templating system more flexibly.
-(See the Property Version Rules interface and Rule object type.
-See also the Rules section for guidance on how to structure a rule tree.)

 Criteria: Rules may specify an optional set of criteria (often referred to as conditions or matches), based on which accompanying behaviors execute.
 (See the Criteria Reference for information on all criteria the API makes available, and see the Rules section for instructions on how to arrange them within JSON payloads.)